ppy/osu-wiki/news/2017/2017-08-02-beatmap-spotlight-june-2017.md

 [![](/wiki/shared/news/2017-08-02-beatmap-spotlights-june-2017/illusion-of-inflict.jpg)](https://osu.ppy.sh/beatmapsets/529574)

 This time, **::Reba::{ user=3087654 }** is bringing us an almost perfectly structured beatmap in every aspect as well as seven guest difficulties.
-Although the BPM is not really high, you can find challenging patterns such as jacks, long notes, chordstreams and more, specially in **::Critical\1Star::{ user=3793196 }**'s.
+Although the BPM is not really high, you can find challenging patterns such as jacks, long notes, chordstreams and more, specially in **::Critical_Star::{ user=3793196 }**'s.

 Talking about the hardest map in the set, it has everything mentioned before but way more dense than all the other diffculties as well as a few noticeable Slider Velocity changes at the last section of the map.
 It has every kind of difficulties, going from 1 star to almost 6 and a half so it's recommended to play to anyone.